Jana takes 6 percent stake in URI

-* Says, following media report, that it "categorically denies" that the bank has embarked on an urgent sale plan

-June 11 Jana Partners LLC has taken a 6 percent stake in United Rentals Inc because it believes it is the leader in equipment rental, said Nik Mittal, a partner at Jana, speaking at the 2015 Carter Burden Investment Conference in New York on Thursday.
+Jana Partners LLC has taken a 6 percent stake in United Rentals Inc (URI.N) because it believes it is the leader in equipment rental, said Nik Mittal, a partner at Jana, speaking at the 2015 Carter Burden Investment Conference in New York on Thursday.

 "URI is the leader in equipment rental," Mittal said, adding that the firm is "run by a great CEO who led the company to be number one in the sector," he said.